heuristic-solver/web-research-streamlit/README.md

 4. Deduplication: Removes duplicate sources from the same domain

 5. Top-K Selection: Picks the 3 highest-quality sources for answer generation

+# Prompt

+The main prompt to Gemini follows this structure:

+You are a research assistant.
+Based on the following sources, provide a concise answer to the query.
+If the information is not available in the sources, say "I don't know".
+Always cite your sources using numbers like [1], [2], etc.

+Query: {user_question}

+Sources:

+Answer:

+# Future Improvements

+1. Add caching to reduce API calls for repeated queries
+2. Implement more sophisticated quality scoring using ML

+3. Add support for multiple search engines

+4. Implement proper chunking and vector storage for better context management

+5. Add user feedback to improve source quality assessment over time